About

 "When I was young, my dream was to become a professional golfer.
 A fundraiser built around the game I love made perfect sense."

 Golfing for the Gals launched in 2019.
 Our first tournament was scheduled for 2020, which, as everyone reading this remembers, did not go as planned for anyone.
 We held it anyway, safely, and we've come back bigger every year since.
-This past September was our fifth tournament, and we've now donated over $62,000 to UNC Lineberger.
+This past September was our sixth tournament, and we've now donated over $75,000 to UNC Lineberger.

 It's a tight-knit event, 40 to 60 golfers, and one of my favorite changes over the years has been the survivors showing up to play alongside us.
-Every year there are more of them, which is exactly the point.
+Every year there are more supporters, which is exactly the point.

 This fight is bigger than any one organization.

-Heading into our sixth year, it was time to grow into something more.
-NC4UC stands for North Carolina 4 Uterine Cancer, and the "4" stands for what we fight for: awareness, education, research, and cure.
-Golfing for the Gals is now part of NC4UC, and the nonprofit lets us do more, raise more, and reach more women.
+As we head into our seventh year, it's time to take things to the next level.
+NC4UC—North Carolina 4 Uterine Cancer—stands for what we fight for: awareness, education, research, and a cure.
+Golfing for the Gals is now part of NC4UC, giving us the ability to do more, raise more, and reach more women.

-We want every healthcare provider to keep doing gynecologic exams on post-menopausal women and talk to them about early detection.
-We want every woman to know the risk factors, the warning signs, and the symptoms that should never be ignored — the ones I ignored for too long.
-And we want the researchers at UNC Lineberger to have the funding they need to find a cure.
+We want healthcare providers to continue performing gynecologic exams on post-menopausal women and to have real conversations about early detection.
+We want every woman to understand the risk factors, recognize the warning signs, and never overlook symptoms—like I did for far too long.
+And we want researchers at UNC Lineberger to have the funding they need to find a cure.